WPP-Public/akqa-nz-beam/CONFIG.md

 # Beam configuration

-This file is a complete documentation of the file `beam.json` used to configure `beam`.
+This file is a complete documentation of the file `beam.json` that is used to configure `beam`.
 Beam cannot operate without a valid `beam.json` file in the working directory, so creating one is a good place to start if you want to use `beam`.

 If you are looking for an example configuration to get you started, look in [`README.md`](README.md) or run `beam init` to create a minimal config file in your working directory.